Psychology, Counseling, and Special Education

 Hours: 3

-Multicultural Issues and Diversity in Assessment and Therapy This course is an examination of cultural and diversity issues present in educational and psychological assessment and therapeutic treatment.
-Students will develop sensitization to personal and societal attitudes and values, as well as an increase of their awareness of current models of multicultural assessment and therapy/intervention.
+This course is an examination of cultural and diversity issues present in educational and psychological assessment and therapeutic treatment.
+Students will receive exposure to personal and societal attitudes and values, as well as an increase of their awareness of current models of multicultural assessment and therapy/intervention.
 Topical areas addressed in the course are: culture, ethnicity, religion, socio-economic status, worldview, gender, age, disability, and sexual orientation.
 The course additionally identifies models for developing competency in assessing and providing therapeutic services to diverse clients.

-PSY 675 - Advanced Topics in Educational Psychology
+PSY 675 - Advanced Topics in Experimental Psychology

 Hours: 3